AgbaD/BLyrics/docs/index.md

 # BLyrics :notes:
-BLyrics is a python
+BLyrics is a python client for leveraging the GENIUS API.

 A CLI tool for interacting with Genius

-Leveraging the Genius api with python
+It is also used for getting latest articles and song charts

 ## Package features include
-1. Getting infomation :ok_hand:
+1. Getting infomation
-   - Songs :sound:
+   - Songs
-   - Artists :sunglasses:
+   - Artists
-   - Lyrics :memo:
+   - Lyrics
-   - Annotations :pen:
+   - Annotations

 2. Saving prefrences :zap:
-   - Artist Info :sunglasses:
+   - Artist Info
-   - Song info and lyrics :memo:
+   - Song info and lyrics

-3. Latest information and articles :dizzy:
+3. Latest information and articles
    - Headliner from genius.com
    - Oher articles
    - Charts